2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ![Distance Category Map Barcelona Dashboard](https://github.com/user-attachments/assets/bfa923bd-226b-4c3e-88f8-d2819d7e9b15)

-### 3.1.Airbnb Price Analysis: Barcelona vs. Madrid
+### 3.1.
+Airbnb Price Analysis: Barcelona vs. Madrid

 As mentioned at the beginning, the purpose of this project is to analyse and compare Airbnb prices in the cities of Barcelona and Madrid for short-term rentals.